MilesJuddPorter/lolViz/README.md

 3. LoLMinimap(league minimap image) --> can pass in LoLImage.minimap

 # video_helper
-This contains a class with 2 main functions:
+This contains a class with 2 main functions: <br>
-One to help you turn mp4s into jpg images
+One to help you turn mp4s into jpg images <br>
 Another to help you turn jpgs into an mp4

 # model_helper